milesburton/astro-blog/README.md

    - When VS Code opens, you'll see a prompt to "Reopen in Container"
    - Click "Reopen in Container" to start the dev container
    - Wait for the container to build (this may take a few minutes on first run)

+## 🚀 Continious Deployment

+This project is automatically deployed to Netlify using a CD process whenever the main branch changes.
+The output can be viewed at: https://brilliant-pika-76e38a.netlify.app/

 ## 📚 Documentation First